Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Of course, an obedience trainer is the right place to start to solve these problems, but not all people have the financial resources to afford that or they simply may not have the time.
-Some owners (and this is not that rare) may also refuse to go to dog training school simply because they are too proud to seek out the help of a professional, rather, they would prefer to take care of the issue themselves, even though they are not completely sure how.
+Of course, an obedience trainer may be able to solve these problems, but not all people have the financial resources to afford one or they simply may not have the time.
+Some owners (and this is not that rare) may also refuse to go to dog training school simply because they are too proud to seek out the help of a professional.
+They would prefer to take care of the issue themselves, even though they are not completely sure how.

 How do we apply this in dog training?
 It is quite simple.
 We make a sound and classically condition the dog to associate it with something great such as food.
 The sound can be anything, a whistle, a smack of the mouth, anything, just do not use the dog's name!